Nordstrom/chefdk_bootstrap/README.md

 ## Recipes

 ### default
-* Installs [Chocolatey](https://chocolatey.org/), a Windows package manager, similar to `apt-get` on Ubuntu or `homebrew` on Mac.
-Chocolatey is used to install packages like `posh-git` and `kdiff3`.
+* Installs [Chocolatey](https://chocolatey.org/) for a Windows machine and [homebrew](http://brew.sh) for a Mac machine.
+Both of these are package managers, similar to `apt-get` on Ubuntu.
+Chocolatey is used to install packages like `posh-git` and `kdiff3`, while homebrew is used to install packages like `iterm2 `.

 * Installs all the other tools marked `true` in the `node['chefdk_bootstrap']['package']` hash.

-* Includes the Powershell profile configuration recipe.
+* On Windows, includes the Powershell profile configuration recipe.

 ### atom
 * Installs the Atom editor

 ### git
+* Installs git.
-* Installs git, git-credential-winstore, and posh-git.
+* On Windows, installs git-credential-winstore, and posh-git.

 ### gitextensions
-* Installs gitextensions, a GUI git client.
+* On Windows, installs gitextensions, a GUI git client.

 ### kdiff3
-* Installs the free, open-source diff/merge tool, kdiff3.
+* On Windows, installs the free, open-source diff/merge tool, kdiff3.

 ### powershell_profile
 * Configures a global PowerShell profile to correct the $env:HOME environment